Hardware Guide: Your PCC System Hardware

 For a typical pediatric practice, PCC installs and maintains one or more network switches.

 Switches are the center of your PCC network.
-All network devices, including PCs and the Partner Server, plug into a port on the switch, through cabling in your wall.
+All network devices, including PCs and your PCC server, plug into a port on the switch, through cabling in your wall.
 If you have a wireless access point, it also plugs into the switch directly or through a cable in the wall.

 UniFi 24-port Gigabit Network Switch